How Much Value Does Crown Molding Add to Your Home, or Does It Just Add a Certain Elegance?

 Finally, don’t hesitate to consult a real estate agent.
 Every housing market is different, and an expert in your area will be the best resource for advice on whether adding crown molding to your home would be a smart move before listing.

-You can also explore more of HomeLight’s Seller Resource Center for lots more tips and ideas on home improvement projects that will help add value to your home and make it irresistible to buyers.
+Explore HomeLight’s Home Improvement resources for tips and ideas on projects that will help add value to your home and make it irresistible to buyers.

 Header Image Source: (John Wollwerth / Shutterstock)